alexlehner/alexlehner.github.io/about.md

 I like designing things.
 I've made websites, mobile apps, user experiences, brands, ads, databases, and probably more.

-I just finished my Master’s Degree at [Florida State University](http://fsu.edu/ "FSU Website") and I'm currently looking for my next career adventure.
+I recently finished my Master’s Degree at [Florida State University](http://fsu.edu/ "FSU Website") in Information Technology and just moved to Atlanta for my next career adventure.
+More details on that later ;)

 I like to spend my free time rock climbing and doing circus activities.
 I was a performer in the [FSU Flying High Circus](http://circus.fsu.edu/ "FSU Flying High Circus Website") for 4 years and did a mix of wire-walking, juggling, and trapeze.